Fiber laser systems kill bacteria in the human body

 Individual approach and surgical applications

 Each pathology requires an individual approach.
 Specialists set the appropriate laser modes for each medical field.
 Fiber lasers help reduce surgical injuries and shorten recovery time.
+Fiber lasers are important in modern endoscopic surgery and are fully compatible with surgical endoscopes, enabling minimally invasive procedures.

 Today, fiber laser modules are widely used in biology and medicine.
-Future research will focus on laser effects on natural and artificial tissues and optimizing laser parameters.
+Future research will focus on laser effects on natural and artificial tissues and on optimizing laser parameters.

 Fiber lasers in flow visualization